whitethunder/whitethunder.github.com/source/_posts/2011-08-25-attracting-talented-rubyists.markdown

 comments: true
 categories: [ruby, management]
 ---
-Chances are that if you work with a team that uses [Ruby](http://www.ruby-lang.org), you don't just have trouble finding *good* Rubyists, you have trouble finding available Rubyists *period*.
-I attend 2-3 Ruby related conferences per year, and at each one it seems that everyone is employed, most of them happily, and every other presentation someone announces, "I'm from X company and oh by the way WE'RE HIRING OMG PLEASE COME WORK FOR US!!!"
+Chances are that if you work with a team that does [Ruby](http://www.ruby-lang.org) development, you don't just have trouble finding *good* Ruby programmers, you have trouble finding available Ruby programmers *period*.
+I attend 2-3 Ruby programming related conferences per year, and at each one it seems that everyone is employed, most of them happily, and every other presentation someone announces, "I'm from X company and oh by the way WE'RE HIRING OMG PLEASE COME WORK FOR US!!!"

 As a Rubyist, this is awesome.
 We're in high demand, even in a bad economy.
 As someone that has assisted in searching for good Rubyists, it's terrible.
 You spend many weeks and even months searching for just one person who is a cut above the rest.
 And when you find someone, you know they have many options so no ordinary job offer will do.